maheshbansod/sysprostuff/README.md

 PRINT and READ do not take a register operand, a 0 is specified instead of one.
 E.g.: print the content at address 307: 100307

 # <a name='macropreprocessor0'></a>Macro preprocessor
-Not yet implemented<br>
-This will allow the programmer to create macros in the assembly language program.
+This allows the programmer to create macros in the assembly language program.
+See the example programs to understand the syntax for declaring and using macros.